 Slack is a team communication and collaboration tool.
 Onna integrates with Slack's Discovery API to extract all related data and metadata from entire Slack workspaces, specific user accounts, specific channels, and/or private/multiparty chats.

-This article describes our integration with Slack's Discovery API, which needs to be enabled through Slack.
-Collection capabilities through Onna may be limited depending on the type of Slack account (Free, Standard, Plus and Enterprise Grid).
-The Slack Discovery API will require an Enterprise plan.
+This article describes our integration with Slack's Discovery API.
+The Discovery API does need to be enabled on your Enterprise Grid Account, if it hasn't been already.
 If you are not on the Enterprise plan you can also see our standard Slack collection guide.
 Main differences between standard and enterprise Slack collections are:

 - The standard collection is unable to capture edits and deletes while the enterprise level can (assuming that the retention policy is set to retain edits and deletes in Slack).